google.com, pub-6952772305928907, DIRECT, f08c47fec0942fa0

 For this walk, park at the Tresta beach and walk along the beach to the other side where you will find a path/old road that makes the steep passage up the side of Lambhoga.
 From here, there are spectacular views across the Wick of Tresta, back to Papil Water and Tresta Beach and across to Houbie – and The Lodge, our home for a few days.

 The track that we followed continues for about two miles up the hill and inland.
 On the way, we were distracted by the glut of heather berries.
 Sweet little bursts of tangy delight, a proper taste of Shetland’s summer.
 (These are now at home soaking in gin for Christmas).
-We picked enough to satisfy our needs, leaving enough behind for the birds who depend on this essential late-summer food source.
+We foraged enough to satisfy our needs, leaving enough behind for the birds who depend on this essential late-summer food source.

 As you scale the ridge of Lambhoga, spectacular views across to Yell – Mid Yell and Aywick – emerge.
 We tracked the passage of a sailing boat heading north through Colgrave Sound and marvelled at the beautiful flush of moorland colour as the bog asphodel transformed boggy depressions into carpets of vibrant, sunshine-coloured flower.